Regina-Bass/Parstagram/README.md

 ## What I learned
  - auto layouts are hard!
  - How to setup and use Parse (very similar to myPHPadmin)
+   - server
+   - dashboard
  - installing and using npm
+ - Using the Parse user authentication APIs
+ - Creating a Parse object
+ - Querying a Parse class

 ### additional:
 <a href="https://mighty-spire-60614.herokuapp.com">herokuapp link</a> <br />